sushil-up/Next-Auth/README.md

   cd my-project
 ```

-## Scope of the Project
+## Project Scope
-The objective of this project is to verify user identity and provide access to pages that require user authentication.
+The primary goal of this project is to authenticate users and grant access to pages that require user verification.
+By integrating NextAuth.js with multiple OAuth providers, this project ensures a secure and user-friendly sign-in process.

+### Configure Authentication Providers